|

 Guidance documents

-The WG11 RRID in Libraries continues to publish documents to support the
+The WG11 RRID in Libraries had published documents to support the

 use of the standards.
 These documents are published at: http://biblstandard.dk/rfid/